ardalis/ardalis-com-gatsby/src/pages/blog/static-code-analysis-and-quality-metrics.md

 >
 > Resources for measuring and assessing software quality.

 [Assessing](https://ardalis.com/assessments) the quality of software can be a difficult, often subjective process.
 Having some heuristics and metrics that measure an application’s source code provides a useful starting point, and observing these metrics over time can identify important trends.
-Is the application’s getting harder to maintain, or easier?
+Is the application getting harder to maintain, or easier?
 Is the source code more tightly coupled today than it was last week?
 How much grossly repetitive code is there?
 How big and complex are the program structures?
 Metrics and heuristics can inform us of these questions, and other tools can help ensure we’re notified if our code exceeds certain agreed-upon thresholds for any metrics we deem to be important.
 In this article, I’ll outline some metrics, tools, and rules I’ve found particularly helpful for teams to utilize the assess, monitor, and over time improve their software quality.

 ## Basic Code Metrics